tmdt-buw/vc-slam/README.md

 ### Overview

-To download the actual corpus, please access our [Zenodo repository](https://zenodo.org/record/4361685) and download the zip archive.
+To download the actual corpus, please access our [Zenodo repository](https://zenodo.org/record/4966092) and download the zip archive.

 The corpus consists of 101 data sets and a target ontology.
 A closer description of the 101 data sets, their background and their license can be found in DataSetOverview.xlsx.

-The ontology is available in two versions, both in the rdf/xml format that can be found in the ontology folder:
+The ontology is available in two versions, both in the rdf/turtle format that can be found in the ontology folder:
-* target_ontology_flat.rdf: a minimal version of the target ontology
+* ontology.ttl: a basic version of the target ontology
-* target_ontology_nonflat.rdf: a enriched version of the ontology, having additional descriptions
+* ontology_dist.ttl: a version of the ontology with distinct object properties
-* upper_ontology_plasma.rdf: an additional upper level ontology for usage with [PLASMA](https://github.com/tmdt-buw/plasma)
+* upper_ontology_plasma.ttl: an additional upper level ontology for usage with [PLASMA](https://github.com/tmdt-buw/plasma)

 For each of the 101 data sets one file exists in the following folders, having the data set id as prefix: